 Sink with tap and running cold (and hot) water

 This could be considered a luxury but for me it is essential.
 Washing tools as I mentioned in How to Maintain Your Tools is important.
-Having a convenient place to do so makes the chore more likely to be done.
+When you have a convenient place to do so, it makes the chore more likely to be done.

-For several years I managed without running hot water in my greenhouse, but this past spring I hired my local plumber to add proper cold and hot water lines and I’ve so far been very happy with this addition especially in the depths of winter.
+For several years I managed without running hot water in my greenhouse, and suffered through having to wash tools and my hands in ice cold water.
+I finally was tired of this and hired my local plumber to add proper cold and hot water lines and I’ve so far been very happy with this addition especially in the depths of winter.

 Whether you hire a plumber or do-it-yourself make sure it is in accordance with local building codes.
 For a free-standing greenhouse in the middle of the garden this may be more expensive as there is more distance to the nearest water supply, especially the hot water.
 My plumber had it easy, as my laundry room shares its outside wall with my lean-to greenhouse, so just two holes needed to be drilled in the wall for the two pipes.
 It was an easy hookup to the existing washing machine’s supply lines.

 As a temporary solution though you could hook up a hose from a water bib to your sink and use a large container as a drain container so long as you remember to empty it regularly.
 You could also have a small electric under-sink heater installed in lieu of a dedicated hot water line if you have an electric supply to your greenhouse.

 Warning: if your greenhouse temperature has any chance of going below freezing you’ll want to ensure that all the pipes are insulated and that you can turn off the water supply from inside the house when it gets too cold.

 I currently have all of these greenhouse accessories and features installed in my greenhouse but there are more that I’m considering such as fans, lighting and heating.